 Tenure-track or tenure-eligible assistant professors who have used all of their allotted conference travel funding may submit a minigrant request to the Grants Committee for additional conference travel if the Chair and the Provost agree that attendance at the meeting will enhance the faculty member’s career in a meaningful way.

 Tenured and tenure-track faculty may request professional development funds to enroll in courses at Columbia University.
-Contact Associate Provost Hilary Link for any questions.
+Contact Associate Provost Patricia Denison for any questions.